gwilymk/tantivy-sqlite-storage/README.md

 Tantivy sqlite storage puts all of tantivy's files in one sqlite archive and massively reduces performance.
 But it does allow for easy backup and restore (via the backup API), live sychronisation to an external server (via something like litestream) or just easier distribution (e.g. save file in an application).

+I haven't tried it with smaller samples, but I imagine that this would work perfectly provided the number of documents you're working with isn't measured in millions.

 # Example

 See the `basic_search` example in the `examples` directory for an idea of how to use the library.
 Or the